 - 1. How can we as a platform economy company immediately contribute to sustainable development? - 2.
-What organisational structures are vital for all other steps towards sustainable business operations? - 3.
-What steps are necessary to become a climate-neutral company?
+What further development of existing organisational structures is vital for all other steps towards sustainable business operations? - 3.
+What steps are necessary to become a 1.5°C-compliant company?

-The answers to these guiding questions resulted in the following objectives, which will be further elaborated, specified and expanded in 2021, and especially from 2022 onwards in connection with the sustainability strategy process: As a platform economy company that doesn't trade in its own products, we regard our main role as providing sustainability information on third-party products.
+The answers to these questions resulted in the following objectives, which were further elaborated, specified and expanded on in 2021 and especially from 2022 onwards in connection with the sustainability strategy process:

+- As a platform economy company that doesn't trade in its own products, we regard our main role as providing sustainability information on third-party products.
 The goal is to enable every customer to procure sustainably without additional effort.
-As we work towards this overall objective, we have already formulated the following sub-aim: By 2023, 100% of all suppliers on the platform will undergo an ESG risk assessment devised by us, and any shortcomings will be discussed with the suppliers in an effort to reach a solution.

-- > We will establish clear responsibilities for internal sustainability, compliance and sustainability on the platform created in 2021 at Executive Board and operational level in 2022.
-This will include creating clear structures for collaboration within the Environmental Sustainability Team, and further systematisation in dialogue with the Executive Board.
-In addition, individuals will be placed in charge of achieving certain targets, and the method to be used to monitor target achievement will be decided. - Based on the findings from the carbon footprint assessments for 2019 and 2020 (the figures for 2021 aren't available yet), a CO2 reduction roadmap is to be drawn up in 2022.
-Through genuine CO2 reductions we aim to become a business operation compliant with the 1.5°C-target set by the Paris Agreement.
-CO2 offsets will play a minor role.
+As we work towards this overall objective, we have formulated three subgoals: - 1.
+Subgoal: In 2023, we will develop and implement risk screening for all suppliers to identify human rights and environmental risks in the supply chain. - 2.
+Subgoal: In 2023, we plan to introduce initial solutions to report the carbon footprint of products procured through our platform for our customers' GHG footprints. - 3.
+Subgoal: In 2023, we aim to boost the transparency of product-related sustainability data through collaboration with various entities such as our suppliers, NGOs and certification organisations. - The clear responsibilities established in 2021 for internal sustainability, compliance and sustainability on the platform will be further institutionalised at Executive Board and operational level in 2023.
+In 2022, we established a new role dedicated to the sustainability of product management to oversee all sustainability-related activities on our platform.
+Our aim for 2023 is to enhance the synergy between this cross-functional role and product managers across different areas in the company. - Based on the findings from the carbon footprint assessments for 2019, 2020 and 2021 (the figures for 2023 aren't available yet), a CO2 reduction roadmap is to be drawn up in 2023.
+Through genuine CO2e reductions we aim to become a business operation compliant with the 1.5°C-target set by the Paris Agreement.
+CO2e offsets will play a minor role.

+The objectives are formulated by those responsible as defined in Criterion 5 in consultation with the Executive Board members.
+Monitoring is also conducted by the Executive Board, which stays apprised of progress through regular reports.

-A review of whether our sustainability goals are to be related to the UN's 17 SDGs will begin in 2022 during the development of the sustainability strategy.
+A review of whether our sustainability goals are to be related to the UN's 17 SDGs will begin in 2023 during the development of the sustainability strategy.